korekontrol/docker-php/examples/hello-world/README.md

 ```

 Then open the website at: http://localhost/
+All changes to files are immediately available - just refresh the webiste.

 # Production containers
 If you execute `make build`, it builds two containers: one with PHP and another with NginX and static files.